vtex-apps/release-notes/2019-week-28/typography-customization.md

 ## Main advantages

-Editing typography through the admin interface improves retailers experience and ability to customize their stores, decreasing their dependence on direct code changes.
+Editing typography through the admin interface improves retailers experience and ability to customize their stores.

 ## What you need to do